rust-lang/rustc-dev-guide/src/building/bootstrapping.md

 different stages, the process is a bit different when passing flags such as `--keep-stage`, or if there are non-host targets.

-The following tables indicate the outputs of various stage actions:
+The following tables indicate the outputs of various stage actions (in this context, 'stage' refers to `build-stage`):

 | Stage 0 Action                                            | Output                                       |
 |-----------------------------------------------------------|----------------------------------------------|